ohinton/auction-tracker/README.md

 * a database of your donors and volunteers, with the ability to assign a volunteer to a donor
 * an admin dashboard to see the current progress toward your fundraising goal
 * a dashboard so volunteers can see which donors they are responsible for contacting and record updates about donors
-* a Google Calendar to goal deadlines, schedule volunteer committee meetings, invite volunteers to meetings and record responses to invites
+* a Google Calendar to show goal deadlines, schedule volunteer committee meetings, invite volunteers to meetings and record responses to invites

 ## General Setup Instructions